Our reporters are at the scene whenever major stories are breaking—sometimes at great risk to themselves.

 When a user licenses content from AP, it obtains permission to use that content in a specific way.
 Thousands of organizations across the world license AP content for legitimate use in their businesses, understanding the value inherent in this content and the investment that went into its production.

-When use is made of AP content without authorization, it undermines AP's ability to support its news operations.
-AP, like any other content creator, must protect its intellectual property rights against unauthorized exploitation.
-Protecting our journalists’ work from misuse and illegal use is of primary importance to the organization, and we are working to develop new ways to ensure our rights.
+Like any other content creator, we must protect our intellectual property rights against unauthorized exploitation.
+Protecting our journalists’ work from misuse and illegal use is of primary importance to the organization, and we are working to develop new ways to safeguard our rights.